Farina, Illinois: History

 Farina was founded in 1867.
 The community was named after farina (food), from its location in the wheat-growing district.
+By 1914, Farina became a major shipping hub of farm products and fruit, especially strawberries.

 Geography

 Farina's limits extend southwest along Illinois Route 37 into Marion County.
 Interstate 57 passes through the northwest corner of the village at Exit 135, leading northeast 26 mi to Effingham and southwest 21 mi to Salem.
 Illinois Route 37 passes through the enter of Farina and runs parallel to I-57.
 Illinois Route 185 leads northwest 24 mi to Vandalia, the Fayette County seat.